dinstone/jrpc/README.md

 # Features
 ## Design
 * Unified API for client and server
-* Support a variety of serialization protocol at the same time - Jackson and Protobuf Scalable architecture, including the transport layer and serialization layer Extensible custom RPC protocol
+* Support a variety of serialization protocol at the same time - Jackson and Protobuff
+* Layered architecture, including API layer, Proxy layer, Invoke layer, Protocol layer, Transport layer
+* Pluggable service discovery - registry with Zookeeper
+* The transport layer of the extensible implementation - mina, netty4, netty5

+## Ease of use
+* Out of the box client-side and server-side API
+* Spring integration friendly

+## Performance
+* Efficient custom RPC protocol
+* High-performance NIO socket frame support - mina and netty

 # Quick Start
 ## step 1: